History of Detroit: Resurgence

-Proponents of such investment argue that wealthy investors have minimized displacement by redeveloping vacant areas in which people did not reside; however, this kind of investment can have additional repercussions, beyond the physical and economic displacement of residents.
-In recent years, researchers have begun considering the impacts that gentrification and radical reinvestment can have on a city's culture.
+Proponents of such investment argue that wealthy investors have minimized displacement by redeveloping vacant areas where people did not reside; however, this kind of investment can have additional repercussions beyond residents' physical and economic displacement.
+In recent years, researchers have begun considering the impacts of gentrification and radical reinvestment on a city's culture.
 In the case of Detroit, they argue that private investment directly leads to a sense of "cultural displacement", causing long-time residents to lose "a sense of place and community" and "may feel like their community is less their own than it used to be."
-Although economic reinvestment provides jobs, opportunities, and capital for the city, opponents to this agenda assert that it is just a form of "disaster capitalism" and only benefits the wealthy without including Detroit residents who have been disproportionately marginalized and excluded from progressive efforts for decades.
-They further fear that rising property values and taxes in surrounding areas will have even more adverse impacts on existing populations and result in a new form of existential displacement.
+Although economic reinvestment provides jobs, opportunities, and capital for the city, opponents to this agenda assert that it is just a form of "disaster capitalism" and only benefits the wealthy without including Detroit residents, who have been disproportionately marginalized and excluded from progressive efforts for decades.
+They fear rising property values and taxes in surrounding areas will adversely impact existing populations and result in a new form of existential displacement.

-In 2015, a group of activists started a Community land trust, or CLT, to combat this Housing crisis by providing community controlled Affordable housing while simultaneously promoting economic development.
+In 2015, a group of activists started a community land trust, or CLT, to combat this housing crisis by providing community-controlled affordable housing while promoting economic development.
 The movement to implement CLTs in Detroit began with several meetings held by the Building Movement Project.
-Detroit's first CLT was established by a nonprofit organization named Storehouse of Hope.
-At this time, the organization created a Go Fund Me campaign used to purchase fifteen homes which then became a part of the Community Land Trust.
-The CLT works to ensure housing stability and helps residents overcome financial hardship by covering the costs of property taxes, insurance, building repairs and water bills while the residents themselves pay one third of their income in rent to the CLT.
-Sales caps are also placed on the properties of the CLT in order to maintain affordability for generations of future buyers.
+A nonprofit organization, Storehouse of Hope, created a GoFundMe campaign to purchase fifteen homes, which became a part of the CLT.
+The CLT ensures housing stability and helps residents overcome financial hardship by covering the costs of property taxes, insurance, building repairs and water bills.
+The residents pay one-third of their income in rent to the CLT.
+Sales caps are also placed on the properties of the CLT to maintain affordability for generations of future buyers.

 Most of the skepticism surrounding CLTs is rooted in their reliance on external funding.
 As CLT organizations grow and their boards become more professionalized, they are often distanced from their original ideals of community-based land control which the organizations were founded upon.
-The majority of CLTs are not built upon economically self-sustaining models, so they are forced to compete for external funding.
-This takes away the autonomy of the CLT, as all of the power is transferred into the hands of grant funding organizations and private foundations.
-Some believe that this problem could be avoided if CLTs could somehow source their funding from investors within the community or from funders who share their ideals of community empowerment.
+Most CLTs are not built upon economically self-sustaining models, so they are forced to compete for external funding, taking away the CLT's autonomy, as all of the power is transferred into the hands of grant-funding organizations and private foundations.
+This problem could be avoided if CLTs could somehow source their funding from community investors or funders who share their ideals of community empowerment.